-Research ICT Africa and the Centre for Internet and Society (Delhi, India) partnered in 2021 to examine the design, development, governance, and implementation of evolving socio-digital identity ecosystems in ten African countries.
+Research ICT Africa and The Centre for Internet and Society (CIS, Delhi, India) partnered in 2021 to examine the design, development, governance, and implementation of evolving socio-digital identity ecosystems in 10 African countries.
 (We explained the background to and reasons for this work in a previous blog.)

 With support from the Omidyar Network, the joint team worked with local researchers in Ghana, Kenya, Lesotho, Mozambique, Nigeria, Rwanda, South Africa, Tanzania, Uganda, and Zimbabwe to extract a snapshot of the state of digital identity, using an evaluation framework specifically designed by CIS for assessing digital identity ecosystems.

-The ten case studies arising from this project were published individually this past week, followed by a comparative report in which the RIA and CIS teams analyse similarities, differences, policy windows, and concerns highlighted in the reports.
+The 10 case studies arising from this project were published individually, followed by a comparative report in which the RIA and CIS teams analysed similarities, differences, policy windows, and concerns highlighted in the reports.

 - Ghana: Teki Akuetteh Falconer (African Digital Rights Club)